jamesmontemagno/Xamarin.Plugins/README.md

-## Xam.PCL Plugins for Xamarin PCL Projects
+## Xamarin.Plugins for Xamarin and Windows Projects

 ## What is this?
 This is my main repo for all Xam.PCL Plugins.
 These PCL plugins will allow you to add rich cross platform functionality to Xamarin + Windows Projects that use a PCL.